meatball133/crystal/exercises/concept/kitchen-calculator/.docs/hints.md

 ## General

-- [Tuples][tuple] are data structures which are inmutable, have a fixed size, and can hold any data-type.
+- [Tuples][tuple] are data structures which are immutable, have a fixed size, and can hold any data-type.
-- Symbols may be used to denote finite states, as this exercise uses `:cup`, `:fluid_ounce`, `:teaspoon`, `:tablespoon`, `:milliliter` to denote the units used.
+- Symbols may be used to denote finite states: this exercise uses `:cup`, `:fluid_ounce`, `:teaspoon`, `:tablespoon`, `:milliliter` to denote the units used.

 ## 1. Get the numeric component from a volume-pair